 Fox Resources Ltd is the Group's Ultimate Parent Company.
 Fox Resources Ltd is a Public Company incorporated and domiciled in Australia.
 The address of its registered office and its principal place of business is 10 Abbotsford Street, West Leederville, Western Australia.

-The consolidated financial statements for the year ended 30 June 2015 were approved and authorised for issue by the Board of Directors on 26 February 2018.
+The consolidated financial statements for the year ended 30 June 2016 were approved and authorised for issue by the Board of Directors on 26 February 2018.

-(b) New and revised standards that are effective for these financial statements
+(b) New and amended standards and interpretations